johnmatthiggins/wagtail_hljs/README.md

     ]
 ```

-You can also force it to use a single language or set a default language by providing a language code which must be included in your `WAGTAIL_CODE_BLOCK_LANGUAGES` setting:
+You can also force it to use a single language or set a default language by providing a language code which must be included in your `WAGTAIL_HLJS_LANGUAGES` setting:

 ```python
 bash_code = CodeBlock(label='Bash Code', language='bash')